Hi! 🙂

-After 5 years as an Industrial Design Engineer, 3 as Graphic Designer and 6 as a 3D Generalist, specialising in product and scientific industries, I’ve developed a practical, problem-solving approach that turns complex ideas into clear, striking visuals.
+After 5 years as Industrial Design Engineer, overlapping 2 as Graphic Designer and being the last 6 years fully dedicated to artistic 3D and Digital art alongside freelance an collaborative projects, I’ve become a digital creative with 11 years experience across commercial products, scientific and music industries. developing a practical, problem-solving approach that turns complex ideas into clear, striking visuals.

 If you have a project in mind you want to enhance, let’s get in touch.
 Also open for collaboration.

-For updates and behind-the-scenes work, follow me on social media.
+For updates and behind-the-scenes work:

-Or send an email to: eric@ericpoderoso.com
+Or send me an email to: eric@ericpoderoso.com

 Wanna know a bit more?